 From Spiritual Bypassing to Embodied Spirituality

-That may not be a comfortable question but it might be one we need to ask ourselves.
+That may not be a comfortable question but it might be the one we need to ask ourselves.

 When Spirituality Becomes a Strategy